efthymios-ks/AVR-DHT/README.md

 ---

 **Description:**
-A simple, yet clean, library to control the DHT11/DHT22 temperature and humidity sensor using AVR microcontrollers.
+DHT11/DHT22 temperature and humidity sensor driver for AVR microcontrollers.
 + This library does not use any hardware timer or interrupts.
 + By contrast, the readings are accomplished with delays.
 + Functions include: